-An Ultimate Guidance On How Do Free Apps Make Money In 2020
+How Do Free Apps Make Money (9 Strategies)

 There has always been a deep-rooted prejudice that free apps cannot bring much profit.
 Yet, the mobile app industry statistics proves otherwise.
 Let’s compare the number of free apps available on the market today and their revenue.

-The statistics in December 2019 shows that 96,2% of all apps on the market are free.
-Meanwhile, the mobile app market forecasted revenue is $581 billion in 2020.
+The statistics shows that 96,2% of all apps on the market are free.
+Meanwhile, the mobile app market forecasted revenue is $581 billion in 2024.
 The numbers make it clear that this niche is highly competitive and profitable.

 But how do apps make money if they are free?